How Does Insurance Help in a Car Accident?

 How Do I Answer Recorded Statements to an Insurance Company?

-During a car insurance claim, you may have to give a recorded statement to the adjustor.
+During a car insurance claim, your insurance company may ask you to give a recorded statement to the adjustor.
 This helps them sort out the details of the claim and how it has affected your life.
 The recorded statement is actually recorded on tape and made into a transcript.

 The recorded statement is conducted by the insurance company from which you are requesting personal injury protection benefits.
 In Florida, that is the driver's own insurance company because the state has a no-fault insurance system.
 These are usually done over the phone, and your case manager can be on the call with you to make sure everything goes smoothly.